ashishmaharana188/legacyImageMigration/docs/logging-documentation.md

 The application adheres to structured JSON logging for both REST API interactions and WebSocket messages, as reinforced by the code scan:

-- **Backend REST API Logging**: `fileController.ts` and individual services log entry, exit, and key operational steps.
-Errors are logged with stack traces and contextual details (e.g., input parameters, SQL queries) using the `winston` logger.
+- **Backend REST API Logging**: `fileController.ts` and individual services now comprehensively use the `winston` logger for all API interactions.
+This includes `logger.info` for initiating and successful operations, `logger.warn` for client-side issues, and `logger.error` for failures, complete with stack traces and contextual details.
 This provides a comprehensive audit trail for backend operations.

 - **WebSocket Logging**: Backend services broadcast JSON messages for real-time progress.
 The frontend's `WebSocketContext.tsx` consumes these messages, updating the `uploadStatuses` and `taskLogs` state, which are then displayed in the UI.
 This effectively "logs" real-time updates for immediate user feedback.